sriva-e/NLP-Progress-/README.md

 # NLP-Progress-
 Sentimental analysis on YELP reviews of Las Vegas Resorts

-In this notebook, I started by doing some exploratory analysis on the given data set And found out more information, such as :
+In the first  notebook, I started by doing some exploratory analysis on the given data set And found out more information, such as :

 1.the given dataset such as there were  46644 reviews , when I calculated by considering non-null review_id because I assumed those are unique.